english/speculation/README.md

 # => #<Set: {}>
 ```

-Our up front definitions of our specs is already paying off.
-We can generate random, valid examples of our expected domain entities and play around with it, either in tests or in a REPL (e.g. Pry, IRB).
-We may not have initially considered the case where the world is empty!
+Our up front definition of specs is already paying off.
+We can generate random, valid examples of our expected domain entities and play around with them, either in tests or in a REPL (e.g. Pry, IRB).
+Without this kind of exploration we may not have initially considered the case where the world is empty!

 Now to the logic of the game.
 Before we can implement [the rules](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life#Rules), we must be able to find the neighbouring cells for a given cell.